CatalysmsServerManager/docs/docs/en/CSMM/installation.md

 ::: warning These credentials are sensitive!
 You should treat these as a password.
 (Keep it secret, no obvious names/tokens).
 It's advised to use a combination of numbers, letters, lowercase and uppercase aswell as symbols
 :::

-Once CSMM is connected to your server, it's time to perform the detailed configuration process.

-- Set up [Roles](https://docs.csmm.app/en/CSMM/roles.html) in order to add additional Administrators, Moderators, and more.
-- Configure the server Economy for your players
-- Get a Shop up and running that uses the economy.
-- Configure your Support Ticketing system.
+### Finding the port for Allocs web API

+Finding you web API port can be challenging, especially if you are renting your server.
+There are 2 easy methods to find the port though

+- Via serverconfig.xml
+  The port is defined as ControlPanelPort +2.
+Find that value and in your browser go to http://\<yourserverip\>:\<value\>.
+If you see the Allocs webmap, you've found the correct port!
+It's possible that this method is not accurate if you are renting your server from a game hosting company.
+The port in your serverconfig.xml is not always correct!

+- Via logs
+  In the output log of your server, find a line like this `2018-09-15T01:27:41 61.339 INF Started Webserver on 8090.` There's your port value!

-That's it!
-CSMM should now have access to your server, and be monitoring for changes and other events.
+Finally, you can use the webtokens you created and the port you've found to add your server to CSMM.
+If done correctly, CSMM should now have access to your server, and be monitoring for changes and other events.